Skip to main content

 For your information

-Changing some parameters in the settings entails rebooting the databases in the cluster — the cluster may be unavailable during this time.
-These settings depend on the MySQL semi-sync version — see their list.
+Changing some parameters in the settings causes the databases in the cluster to reboot — the cluster may be unavailable during this time.
+These settings depend on the MySQL semi-sync version — check them out list.

-3. In the DBMS Settings block, click Change and specify the new values.
+3. In the block DBMS settings click Modify and specify the new values.

 4. Click Save.